jeremytammik/tbc/a/2005_net_core.md

 It has soon passed its puberty now and is almost a full grown-up blog now, preparing to stand on its own legs.
 And, in case you didn't know, this is blog post number 2005.
-We silently crossed into the third millenium in July.
+We silently crossed into the third millennium in July.

 ####<a name="3"></a> Revit API with .NET Core